bhauman/lein-figwheel/figwheel-repl/README.md

 Focused On: Judson
 ```

-From now on all evals will go to `Judson` unless the connection is
+From now on all evals will go to `Judson` unless the connection to
-lost in which case the behavior will return to selecting the youngest
+`Judson` is lost in which case the behavior will revert to selecting
-connection.
+the youngest connection.

 You can confirm that the repl is currently focused with: